Kitware/trame/docs/content/docs/cookbook.md

-# API (Cheat Sheet)
+# Cook Book

 Here are snippets of common tasks in Trame.
 See 'StartHere' examples which run these.

 ### How do I connect my code to a button?
 ```python